How is cervical cancer treated?

 When radiotherapy is used in the treatment of cervical cancer, it is usually combined with chemotherapy (chemoradiotherapy).

 In addition to chemotherapy, a treatment approach known as immunotherapy (monoclonal antibody therapy) can be used.
 It specifically attacks cancer cells, for instance by cutting off their blood supply and preventing tumor growth in that way.
-Immunotherapy medications are given through a drip, too.
-This treatment is generally only used if the tumor has spread to other parts of the body (metastasis) or if it has come back.
+These medications are given through a drip, too.
+This treatment is generally only used if the tumor has spread to other parts of the body or if it has come back.

 If a woman's whole womb is removed (hysterectomy), or if her womb and ovaries are exposed to radiation in radiotherapy, she can no longer become pregnant.